lsst-dm/dmtn-030/_processing-topic.rst

 Links in this ``toctree`` are to :ref:`task topics <task-type>`.

 Note that only *command line* tasks associated with a context are listed here.
-This is done because the
 Processing topics are designed to be approachable for end users of the Science Pipelines.
 Command line tasks are immediately usable, while sub-tasks are only details for configuration (that is, re-targettable sub tasks) or for developers of new pipelines.
 Thus mentioning only command line tasks gives users a curated list of runnable tasks.
-As a user gains experience with command line tasks like ``processCcd.py``, they will gradually learn about sub-tasks through links built into the `task topic` design, and thus graduate from new user to experience user and potential developer.
+As a user gains experience with command line tasks like ``processCcd.py``, they will gradually learn about sub-tasks through links built into the :ref:`task topic <task-type>` design.
+This pathway graduates a person from being a new to experienced user and even potentially a developer.